madhukumarap/reactnative/README.md

 at run time generate the correcsponding for building our native react app

 view ->
-ScrollView-> wrap the platform secefiect functionality
+ScrollView-> wrap the platform secefiect functionality button->button will allow the user to trigger the component the button component is platform specific rendering the ios and android